-Node Joined With No Data¶
+Node Joins With No Data¶

-UN state - without any data.
+UN state without receiving any data.

 UN state from the start.

 There are two possible causes for a new node not acquiring data from its peers:

 The new node’s configuration file (scylla.yml) lists only itself as the seed node and doesn’t use the same seed address as the other nodes in the cluster do.